th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/setup-hardware.md

  psk="<Password for your wireless LAN>"
 }
 ```
-you can use the command `sudo rasi-config` for additional setting (e.g : change your time zone, set the language,
+you can use the command `sudo raspi-config` for additional setting (e.g : change your time zone, set the language,
 Keyboard layout etc.)

 Read more about a headless setup